How To Make Speech Bubbles in Photoshop CC Using The Custom Shape Tools

 Photoshop comes with five basic shape tools (the Rectangle Tool, the Rounded Rectangle Tool, the Ellipse Tool, the Polygon Tool, and the Line Tool) which let us add simple geometric shapes like rectangles, squares and circles, as well as stars, starbursts and direction arrows, to our images.
-It also comes with the Custom Shape Tool which allows us to create more interesting and complex shapes such as snowflakes, pawprints, lightbulbs and … speech bubbles.
+It also comes with the Custom Shape Tool which allows us to create more interesting and complex shapes such as snowflakes, pawprints, light bulbs and … speech bubbles.
 The really great thing about all of these tools is that they are Vector drawing tools.
-That means we can make the shapes bigger and smaller without any loss of quality.
+(Learn the difference between Bitmap and Vector images here) That means we can make the shapes bigger and smaller without any loss of quality.
 I’ve added a special cheatsheet to this post – a three page PDF which includes a Custom Shape Quickstart and a visual guide to all of Photoshop’s Custom Shapes.
 Download it below or at the end of the post.

 Let’s get going!

 1. Select the Custom Shape Tool from the toolbar.
 It is a hidden tool underneath the Rectangle Tool .
 Click and hold on the Rectangle on the toolbar and you’ll see the full set of vector drawing tools appear.
 Choose the Custom Shape Tool.